 What Are the Symptoms Associated with Disc Herniation?

 The symptoms of the condition depend upon the location and severity of the disc herniation.
 Mild to moderate pain is common, and almost everyone suffering from the condition will experience this.
-Sometimes, if a nerve is not pressed during herniation, the person may experience mild backache or may not experience any pain at all.
+Sometimes, if a nerve is not pressed during herniation, the person may experience mild backache.
+In some cases he/she may not experience any pain at all.

 In some cases, the pain is sharp and unbearable, and it may occur while performing daily activities like walking, sitting, standing, or bending.
 If the lumbar spine is affected, leg pain will also be on the cards.
 Tingling or numbness in the leg and/or feet may also occur.